tinygvillage/AboutMe/README.md

 - 👋 Hi, I’m Gio.
 - 👀 I’m interested in making light installations and educational video games.
-- 🌱 I most recently studied at App Academy to become a Full Stack Engineer.
+- 🌱 I recently attended 6 months at App Academy to become a Full Stack Engineer.
 - 💞️ I’m looking to collaborate on game developements.
 - 📫 You can reach me at tinyglobalvillage@gmail.com